top of page

 Good Corporate Governance

-GCG is a set of basic business principles that covers different matters, i.a., establishing a proper working relationship between organs of a company and its stakeholders, creating a firm risk management strategy, and nurturing sustainable and ethical corporate culture.
-Its implementation is also adjacent to corporate sustainability, corporate responsibility, or ethical corporate governance.
+GCG is a set of basic business principles that covers different matters, including the establishment of a proper working relationship between the organs of a company and its stakeholders, creating a firm risk management strategy, and nurturing sustainable and ethical corporate culture.
+Its implementation is also closely linked to corporate sustainability, corporate responsibility, or ethical corporate governance.

-However, GCG is to be distinguished from corporate law; corporate law is the legal basis that establishes the skeleton of the company, whereas corporate governance is the operating system of the company which breathes the skeleton to life.
-No matter how elaborate the skeleton of a company is, it still requires a firm operating system via GCG.
+However, GCG is to be distinguished from corporate law.
+Corporate law is the legal basis that establishes the skeleton of the company, whereas corporate governance refers to the operating system of the company which breathes the skeleton to life.
+No matter how elaborate the skeleton of a company may be, it still requires a firm operating system via GCG.

 Purpose of Good Corporate Governance